derekquinn/taco-loco/README.md

 ## About
-- Version 0.0.1 of Taco Loco's Web Service (TLWS) has been buit using the following technologies:
+- Version 0.0.1 of Taco Loco's Web Service (TLWS) has been built using the following technologies:
 ```
 - Java SE-1.8 (Java SE 11.0.1)
 - Spring MVC